makma/fingerprintjs.com/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

   - Linda Ikechukwu
 heroImage:
   image: /img/uploads/ban-from-website.png
-  imageAlt: Permanently ban users from your website with FingerprintJS
+  imageAlt: Permanently ban users from your website with Fingerprint
-  imageTitle: Permanently ban users from your website with FingerprintJS
+  imageTitle: Permanently ban users from your website with Fingerprint
 customCTA:
   title: Ready your ban hammer
   description: Create a free account and start protecting your site.